geeknik/sick/README.md

 ## Introduction
-SiCK (Suspicious Image Collection Kit) is a Python tool designed for web scraping and analyzing images for suspicious content.
-It automates the process of downloading images, extracting text (OCR), reading EXIF data, detecting faces, and identifying dominant colors.
+SiCK (Suspicious Image Collection Kit) is a Python tool designed for analyzing images scraped from the web for suspicious content.
+It automates the process of downloading images, extracting text (OCR), reading EXIF data, detecting faces & nudity, and identifying dominant colors.

 ## Features
 - Crawls a user-defined URL & depth